Some people simply find it difficult to relax after a hard day at work or at home, while others struggle to understand why they can't fall asleep.

 Many of these same people suffer from common problems known as sleep disorders.

-The Sleep Disorders Center at Baptist Health La Grange is managed by the Sleep Disorders Center at Baptist Health Louisville, which is fully accredited by the American Academy of Sleep Medicine.
+The Sleep Center at Baptist Health La Grange is managed by the Baptist Health Louisville Sleep Center, which is fully accredited by the American Academy of Sleep Medicine.
 The professional staff includes registered polysomnographic technologists with experience in sleep disorders diagnosis and treatment.

 Each suite in the newly-renovated center has a comfortable, queen-size bed, flat-screen cable television, shower and restroom facilities -- all of the conveniences of being at home, in a quiet, restful environment.

 For more information on sleep disorders, check out the Health Encyclopedia, or call the Baptist Health La Grange Sleep Center at (502) 222-8687.